mlsmzk/data-science-work/challenges/c01-titanic-assignment.md

 - Class, sex, age, and whether they survived are the variables of the titanic dataframe
+- n indicates the number of people in each category

 ### **q2** Skim the [Wikipedia article](https://en.wikipedia.org/wiki/RMS_Titanic) on the RMS Titanic, and look for a total count of souls aboard.
 Compare against the total computed below.
 Are there any differences?
 Are those differences large or small?
 What might account for those differences?